 One quibble I have with the book is in the prologue where it mentions a young man wearing a Toronto Blue Jays baseball cap.
 In 1970?
 The Jays didn’t even field a team until 1977.
 Since the author lives in the UK, he could be excused, I suppose, but the error should have been caught before this reprint was released.

-Also, like any modern thriller there is the requisite coarse language and gratuitous sex scenes, but most of that occurs in the initial chapters and does not persist throughout the book, thankfully.
+Also, like any modern thriller there is the requisite coarse language and gratuitous sex scenes similar to what you would see if sat on Dad’s lap in a Daddy Dom Little Girl dynamic porn scene, but most of that occurs in the initial chapters and does not persist throughout the book, thankfully.
 I also appreciated that there was not a lot of technology employed in the solving of the crimes.
 So many TV shows today rely heavily on technology to solve the crimes, but Lunenburg is a low-tech, small town, good police work type of story.